Educational Strategies

 Cyclical Learning Approach

 I have incorporated a cyclical learning approach with math tutorial videos.
 Each educational concept is introduced, then reinforced, then revisited again and again to ensure success.
-I have broken this series on fractions into 11 steps or lesson.
-You will find each lesson in the table of content below.
+I have broken this series on fractions into 11 different books.
+In this first Blog Post, I will introduce the first three books, which introduce How to illustrate a fraction, then how to add and subtract fractions with like denominators.

 I have scaffold these problems: